MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/develop-gateway-plugin.md

 ### Optional: Attach to plugin for debugging

 In Visual Studio 2017, from the Debug menu, select "Attach to Process".
 In the next window, scroll through the Available Processes list and select SMEDesktop.exe, then click "Attach".
 Once the debugger starts, you can place a breakpoint in your feature code and then exercise through the above URL format.
-For our sample project (feature name: "Sample Uno") the URL is: "http://localhost:6516/api/nodes/fake-server.my.domain.com/features/Sample Uno"
+For our sample project (feature name: "Sample Uno") the URL is: "http://localhost:6516/api/nodes/fake-server.my.domain.com/features/Sample%20Uno"

 ## Create a tool extension with the Windows Admin Center CLI ##